divers-it/rs-traitspace/README.md

 ## Workflow

 Note that there are two encodings that are used for these data.
-The original encoding with as many values as there are states per trait (woody, herbaceous, woody_herbaceous), and a one-hot encoding, where each state is recoded to a binary trait (woody, non-wood & herbaceous non-herbaceous).
+The original encoding has traits with as many values as there are states (e.g. woody, herbaceous, woody_herbaceous).
+For the one-hot encoding, each state is recoded to a binary trait (e.g. trait 1: woody, non-woody
+\| trait 2: herbaceous, non-herbaceous).
 A number of scripts have corresponding one-hot encoding versions with the suffix “one_hot”.

 #### 1_proteus_data_preparation_discrete.R